Confession: I stole a set of measuring cups as a kid.

 - Butter and margarine.
 Most stick-style butters and margarines are wrapped in a label with tablespoons marked on the side.
 Count out how much you need, and cut through the stick with a sharp knife.
 You should avoid using a butter knife because the blade is duller and you won’t carve off as accurate of an amount.
 With tub-style butter, margarine, and shortening, press the necessary quantity into a measuring spoon or cup, and level with a knife.

 - Liquids.
 Milk, oil, juice, honey, syrup, and extracts are a little tricky.
-Place the measuring cup on the counter, pour in the liquid, and get down at eye level.
-The liquid at the edges tends to stick to the sides of the cup, while the liquid in the center sinks down a touch.
+If using regular measuring cups, place the measuring cup on the counter, pour in the liquid, and get down at eye level.
+The liquid at the edges tends to stick to the sides of the cup, while the liquid in the center curves upward ever so slightly.
+You want to make sure the center of the liquid is even with the rim of the cup for the most accurate measurement.
+You can also use a clear liquid measuring cup instead.
+Here, the liquid in the center sinks down a touch.
 (In science-speak, it’s called a meniscus!)
-You want to make sure the center of the liquid is even with the rim of the cup for the most accurate measurement.
-You can also use a clear measuring cup and the markings on its side instead.
+The bottom of that concave meniscus should brush the top of the marking lines on the liquid measuring cup’s side, almost so it looks as if you’ve added slightly more of the liquid.
 For teaspoons and tablespoons, fill them to the brim but not overflowing or bulging out the top.
 And be careful when pouring the liquids into the mixing bowl!
-(Also, never use a kitchen scale to measure liquids!
+(Also, never use a kitchen scale to measure liquids.
 The “ounces” option on kitchen scales is for dry ounces, not liquid ounces!)

 I may add to this post as new things come up in the future.
 But for now, it’s time to bake something sweet!
 Which of these recipes are you going to try next?
 I can’t wait to hear!! ♡